dknight/whoopee/2025-04-28 design-patterns-in-lua.md

 Design patterns are common ways to solve problems that come up often in software development.
 They are like blueprints/guides you can adjust to fit specific challenges and common tasks in the code.

+There are advocates of the design patterns and opponents of them.
+Here I wittingly skip the discussion about the advantages and disadvantages of design patterns.
+But these patterns are really useful to solve common problems in software development, especially when you are working in groups.

 !!! tip
     Use design patterns to solve real-world problems, do not adapt your code to the problem.